Folk ~ Freestyle Guitar ~ Progressive Roots Music

 Featuring Kalin Capra on Bass and Caleb Horne on Mandolin.

-Last year I won 90 minutes of recording time at the Eau Claire Music School.
+In 2011 I won 90 minutes of recording time at the Eau Claire Music School.
 Shawn Smetz is the owner and director who engineered the recording.
-Rather than shoot for perfection by doing multiple takes of the same song, I opted to use the time to record a jam session.
-With Kalin (my son) on bass, along with a very talented mandolin player, Caleb Horne.
+Rather than shoot for perfection by doing multiple takes of the same song, I opted to use the time to record a jam session; with Kalin Capra (my son) on bass, along with a very talented mandolin player, Caleb Horne.

-We had never played together as a group and with only an hour to warm up, we just let the tapes roll (figuratively) and played music.
-I threw songs at these young guys that we never rehearsed, and they pulled it off pretty damn good.
+Before that day, we never played together as a group.
+So, with only one hour to warm up; we just let the tapes roll (figuratively) and made music.
+I threw songs at these young guys that we never rehearsed.
+As I expected, they pulled it off pretty damn good.
 It was my pleasure to play with such fine talent.

 The recordings were done just before Thanksgiving.
 So, I decided to just call the session “Turkey Tracks.”
-One of the tunes we did was and original instrumental called “Kickin’ the Dawg” — reminiscent of David Grisman’s ”Dawg Music.”
+One of the tunes we did was is an original instrumental called “Kickin’ the Dawg” — reminiscent of David Grisman’s “Dawg Music.”

 Winterbloom String Band